Project 43:

 If your ESP32's cache of WiFi MAC addresses seems corrupt, run this file to hopefully clean it up: ESP32-C3_Super_Mini_Forget_Cache.ino

 If your ESP32 misbehaves, remember to press and hold RESET, press and hold BOOT, release RESET and then release BOOT, in that specific order.
+Then upload your sketch.

 ESP-NOW Reference: https://demo-dijiudu.readthedocs.io/en/latest/api-reference/wifi/esp_now.html